 In April 2005, he was scouted by the former Togo National Head Stéphane Keshi who motivated him to join Togo’s National team.
 In December 2005, Badohoun was called into camp for the Togo National Team in preparation for the 2006 African Nations Cup and 2006 World Cup but fell short of making the final team.
 Following this, Badohoun received a full scholarship to play soccer at Hope International University in California where he majored in Business Management and minored in Psychology.

 Following college, Badohoun was offered a contract to play with the Seattle Sounders after successful trials alongside his fellow Frenchman, Sébastien Le Toux (Philadelphia Union MLS), before he failed to sign due to a business disagreement with his agent, and opted to continue on the coaching path.

 In August of 2007, Badohoun joined ENC as Assistant Coach on the women’s soccer team while utilizing his technical expertise in the Information Technology Services department as a Help Desk Specialist.
 His talent was soon recognized and he was quickly promoted through the ranks to Head Coach for the Men’s team.

 Badohoun has been a coach and mentor to many players in the TCSR ACADEMY, his own soccer club, a program created in 2003 in Alaska.
-Through TCSR Academy, he has organized several trips to France, allowing his players to experience soccer competition in Europe.
+Through TCSR Academy, he has organized several trips to France, allowing his players to experience soccer competitions in Europe.

 Badohoun is a licensed coach in both the USSF and NSCAA organizations.

-Badohoun resides in Hesperia, CA.
+Badohoun resides in Apple Valley, CA.